This tool, developed by AIR researchers, can be used to review the different sections of a program logic model.

 - Postsecondary Education

 Search for resources on a particular topic by typing keywords such as “community colleges,” “college readiness,” or “survey research.”

-This webinar series shows how to use data to demonstrate the value of competency-based education programs for students, campus leaders, policymakers, and other stakeholders.
+The Making the Case for Competency-Based Education (CBE) webinar series, produced by AIR in partnership with the Competency-Based Education Network, is designed to support you in using data to demonstrate the value of CBE programs for students, campus leaders, policymakers, and other stakeholders.